Propose a May or Summer 11-day course (inactive) >>

 * In a typical semester, a 3 credit hour class is scheduled for 45 hours of contact with students (final exams included).
 To stay as close as possible to this, SMU has adapted the following hours/schedules for each term.

-Total scheduled hours for Jan Term, May Term, and 11-day sessions: 44.
+Total scheduled hours for Jan Term: 48.
+Total scheduled hours for May Term, and 11-day sessions: 44.

 Procedure for setting the schedule for all other Summer sessions varies by department and school.
 We recommend checking in with your Department Chair (or the chair for the department in which you plan to teach) as a first step in this process.
 Summer planning begins in fall, so that is the time to initiate inquiries for best consideration.